-Wherever possible, I recommend you stay away from negative, punishment based approaches and use positive, reward-based training methods instead.
+Wherever possible I recommend you stay away from the negative, punishment based approaches shown above and use positive, reward-based training methods instead.

-If you regularly use punishment based training methods you may be creating other behavioral problems in your Cocker Spaniel, for example, biting or aggression, particularly towards the person giving the punishment.
+Use punishment based training methods at your peril.
+If you do, you may end up creating other behavioral problems in your Cocker Spaniel, for example, biting or aggression, particularly towards the person giving the punishment - you.

 "Reward based training is much more effective and kinder to your dog than negative, punishment based training."

-Imagine your dog feels pain each time the postman or a delivery man comes to the door.
-He would soon begin to associate his pain with visitors to your home and could become aggressive to all visitors as a result.
+When the postman or a delivery-man comes to the door, your dog is whacked for barking, whether it's with a newspaper or something thrown at him, and he feels pain each time.
+It won't be long before he begins to associate his pain with visitors to your home and he could become aggressive towards all visitors as a result.

 Our dogs learn by association.

-to give your pet a correction you must 'catch him in the act' so that he understands why he's being corrected.
+If you're going to give your pet a (reward-based) correction you must 'catch him in the act' so that he understands why he's being corrected.
 I'm talking seconds here.
 Leave it too long and he won't make that connection.

-Always acknowledge your Cocker's barking.
+Always acknowledge your Cocker Spaniels barking.
 Let him see that you understand what he's 'telling you'.
-For example, if he's barking at the door or window, go and check.
-If there's nothing to be alarmed about, tell him and lead him away.
+For example, if he's barking at the door or the window, go and take a look.
+If there's nothing to be worried about tell him and lead him away.

-You can use the "Be Quiet" command and add something like, 'it's okay', or 'we're safe' - use whatever words you feel comfortable with, but stick with them.
+If you've taught him the "Be Quiet" command, use that but add something like, 'it's okay', or 'we're safe'.
+Choose words you feel comfortable using and stick with them - be consistent.